GSemikozov/opening-hours-calendar/README.md

 ## TODO's

- - All points marked as `TODO`
- - Remove all `@ts-ignore`'s
- - Improve types
+ - Improve types (make it much readable, generic, specific)
- - Use ramda and immer for immutability
+ - Use ramda and immer for immutability when modifying data
+ - Improve error handling